K8TIY/NASummaries/README.md

 pen-and paper summaries, so it may seem that I have fallen behind.
 Not so!
 I just don't have devices available that make that kind of keyboard entry straightforward.

+I recently changed my policy on squeezing in old shows by doing them in reverse order.
+This is hard to do as context is lost.
+So I decided to start with approximately the first show I ever heard (I subscribed somewtime between Newtown and Boston) and work forward.
+When (and if) I catch up, I'll possibly pick up at 200 and work forward, then (if I have not died of old age, gone insane, or both) start from Show 1.

 Thanks To:
 ----------